Victor2266/The-Fluid-Toy/README.md

 # <p align="center"> The Fluid Toy </p>
 <p align="center">
-<b> CPU-GPU Fluid Simulation in Unity: Optimizing Collision Detection with GPU Acceleration for Real-Time Particle-Based Fluid Simulations. </b>
+<b> Optimizing Collision Detection with GPU Acceleration for Real-Time Particle-Based Fluid Simulations. </b>
 </p>
 <p align="center">
 The ULTIMATE FREE 2D fluid simulation engine for Unity.
 Experience realtime interactive physics and fluid simulation in a neat package you can import and use in your own projects!
 Got any neat ideas?
 Feel free to alter the codebase and contribute as you see fit!